GOP stumbles with independents contributed to midterm woes

 About 7 in 10 independent voters who don’t side with either party think abortion should be legal in most or all cases, according to VoteCast, which also found many voters across party lines were hesitant to support candidates who were considered extreme.

 Pamela Olson, an independent from rural Farmington, Minnesota, said she doesn’t typically vote on a single issue.
 Nor did she vote for Craig in 2020.
-That changed with the court’s decision, in light of the court decision, Craig’s support for abortion rights and Kistner’s opposition in most cases.
+That changed with the court’s decision, in light of Craig’s support for abortion rights and Kistner’s opposition in most cases.

 “It’s about freedoms in this country.
 And I think it is completely up to a woman and her doctor,” said Olson, a 56-year-old engineer.
 “There needs to be a choice for those individuals, not for somebody else to tell you what to do.”

-Besides the contention that GOP candidates did not focus on independents, Winston suggests that independent voters might be hesitating to lurch toward the alternative in the wake of the turmoil of Donald Trump’s presidency.
+Besides the contention that GOP candidates did not focus on independents, Winston suggests that independent voters might be hesitating to lurch toward the alternative after the turmoil of Donald Trump’s presidency.

 “Change has to be something they are willing to vote for, as opposed to just the kneejerk reaction that ‘this is bad so I’m just going to go another direction,'” Winston said.